Saurav-Hadiya/Saurav-Hadiya/README.md

 ### 🚀 About Me

-I'm a Full-Stack Software Engineer with 2+ years of experience building **scalable web applications, secure APIs, and high-performance frontend systems**.
-I specialize in the MERN/Next.js stack, with a strong focus on database optimization, authentication & authorization, and performance at scale.
+I'm a Full-Stack Software Engineer with **2+ years of experience** building **scalable web applications, secure APIs, and high-performance frontend systems**.
+I specialize in the **MERN/Next.js stack**, with a strong focus on **database optimization, authentication & authorization, API security, and performance at scale**.

-- 🔭 Created a multi-tenant **LMS & creator platform** with role-based access, payments, and video streaming
+- 🔭 Built a multi-tenant **LMS & creator platform** with RBAC, **Stripe payments, video streaming, and CDN integration**
-- ⚡ Reduced component render time by **80%** and memory usage by **90%** on a platform handling 100,000+ interactive data records
+- ⚡ Reduced component render time by **80%** and memory usage by **90%** on a platform handling **100,000+ interactive data records**
-- 🔐 Deep experience with RBAC, rate limiting, and secure API design
+- 🔐 Strong experience with **RBAC, Payment Gateway integration, secure authentication, rate limiting, REST API design, and API security**
+- 🚀 Experienced in **caching, database optimization, large-scale data rendering, and performance optimization**
+- 🤖 Built applications integrating **AI/LLM**
-- 📚 Outside of code: I read autobiographies and books on technology & innovation
+- 📚 Outside of code: I read **autobiographies and books on technology & innovation**
 - 💼 **Open to full-time Full-Stack / Backend Engineer roles**

 ---